fariduddinghani/pagarmangkok/content/_index.md

       <center>Pagarmangkok is an illustrator based in Indonesia.
 He work mainly
-      with gouache, ink, and watercolors.
-Here you can see her artwork and can buy sort of her works such as book covers, posters and upcycle book sewing.</center>
+      with gouache, ink, and watercolors.</center>

+      <center>Here you can see her artwork and can buy sort of her works such as
+      book covers, posters and upcycle book sewing.</center>
     section_id: ''
     title: ''
     type: heroblock